 There’s definitely an art to making the best use of football substitutes: six of the Premier League goals scored by Arsenal – including four from Pierre-Emerick Aubameyang – during their recent unbeaten run have come from the bench.

 We were curious to find out which managers are the best at changing games using their substitutes and which players are best – and worst – when introduced from the bench, so we’ve analysed the data from the last five seasons for every Premier League and EFL club.

 It will surprise few to learn that the Premier League’s master of making tactical changes is Manchester City boss Pep Guardiola, with his intense focus on tactics and access to deep squads seeing his team gain the equivalent of over 16 additional points per season after his first substitute enters the fray.
 Across the EFL, however, there is one manager whose tactical changes have yielded more points per season – even when you correct for the additional number of matches played.
 Tranmere’s Micky Mellon has seen his substitutes make more of a difference than Guardiola’s.

 Which players are the most effective football substitutes?

-Stay close to the action with the bwin Sports app.
+Stay close to the action with the bwin app.
 Access more markets than any other betting provider and scan our in-depth football statistics menu to find and make your bet selections fast.
-Download now.
+Download now the best betting app.